mateusz93/neural-semantic-segmentation/README.md

     testing
     -   original paper uses a static statistics computed over the training data
 -   encoder transfer learning from VGG16 trained on ImageNet
-    -   TODO: train the custom version of the VGG16 encoder using dropout for better transfer of weights.
+    -   note that VGG16 does not have any dropout by default; transfer from a Bayesian VGG16 model could improve results
 -   best model in terms of validation accuracy is kept as final model
 -   median frequency balancing of class labels ([Eigen et al. (2014)][])
     -   weighted categorical cross-entropy loss function